Do you want to create an email newsletter for your website, blog, or eCommerce business?

 Many beginners just add a single newsletter signup form to their website and forget about it.
-Add multiple signup forms to your website using a variety of placements.
+Instead, you should add multiple signup forms to your website using a variety of placements.

-Social Media Examiner uses multiple sign up forms and creative strategies which has helped them get over 250,000 email subscribers (case study).
+Social Media Examiner uses multiple sign up forms and creative strategies which have helped them get over 250,000 email subscribers (case study).

-Keep experimenting with different forms and placements to find out what gets you the best results.
+Experiment with different forms and placements to discover what gets the best results.

 Lead Magnets are special offers used as an incentive to join your email newsletter.
-These special offers could be an exclusive download, an ebook, a helpful resource, discount coupon, etc.
+They can include an exclusive download, an ebook, a helpful resource, or a discount coupon.

 You can see a live example of lead magnets just below this article, where we offer users a free download of our ultimate WordPress toolkit as an incentive.

 Similar to lead magnets, content upgrades offer users an additional piece of content or bonus content, which they can download after signing up for your newsletter.